ProteinsWebTeam/pfam-docs/docs/searching-pfam.rst

 Finding proteins with a specific set of domain combinations (**Domain architectures**)
 ======================================================================================

-Users can search protein sequences that contain specific Pfam entries in a particular arrangement by selecting `Search + By Domain architecture <https://www.ebi.ac.uk/interpro/search/ida/>`_ in the InterPro website menu.
+Users can search proteins that contain specific Pfam entries in a particular arrangement by selecting `Search + By Domain architecture <https://www.ebi.ac.uk/interpro/search/ida/>`_ in the InterPro website menu.
 Pfam entries that the proteins should or should not contain can be included or excluded from the domain architecture.